santiagoBaro/sbaro-rooftop/README.md

 # SBaro Rooftop - USDT Sepolia Balance Checker

 This project is a SvelteKit application designed to check your USDT balance on the Sepolia testnet.
-It integrates with your browser-based wallet (like MetaMask) to connect to the blockchain and display your token holdings.
+It integrates with your browser-based wallet (MetaMask) to connect to the blockchain and display your token holdings.

 ---